 The culture of African and Southern American cooking are also similar in the manner in which recipes are passed down from generation to generation.
 Just as it is in Southern cooking, cooking in African culture is an oral tradition and traditional recipes are handed down by word of mouth rather than writing a recipe.
 African and Southern American cooking are uniquely tied by food, culture and history.

+Did you know?
 Frying is not ingenious to African cooking, Native Americans taught frying techniques to the Lewis and Clark Expedition of 1804-1806.

 More economical easy lunch and dinner recipes to make right now so you never have to eat or prepare a boring meal again.